artyom285/gym-nation/README.md

 # Gymnation

 Gym membership multiple page website built by using ReactJS.
-Additional technologies involved in development process are:
+The website includes page like: Home, Our Team, Schedule, Pricing, Classes and Contact Us pages.
+Responsive functionality and sidebar navigation are provided on the website as well depending on screen size.
+Additional technologies and techniques involved in development process are:

 * React Router;
 * React Icons;
+* Props;
+* Hooks (useState hook);
+* Reusable components;

 To run the project on your local server simply type: